Softtorch operators¤

 Arguments:

-x: Input Array of any shape.softness: Softness of the function, should be larger than zero.
-Defaults to 1.mode: Projection mode. "hard" returns the exact absolute value, otherwise uses "entropic", "pseudohuber", "euclidean", "cubic", or "quintic" relaxations.
-Defaults to "entropic".
+x: Input Tensor of any shape.softness: Softness of the function, should be larger than zero.mode: Projection mode. "hard" returns the exact absolute value.
+Otherwise usessofttorch.sigmoidal-based "smooth", "c0", "c1", "c2" relaxations.

 Returns: